Patient information: Frozen shoulder (Beyond the Basics)

 Tore A Prestgaard, MD

-- Board Member of the Norwegian Academy of Sports Medicine
+- Board Member of the Scandinavian Foundation of Medicine and Science in Sports

 FROZEN SHOULDER OVERVIEW

 Frozen shoulder is a condition that causes shoulder pain and limits the shoulder’s range of motion.
 The limitation in movement affects both active and passive range of motion.
 That means that your movement is restricted at the shoulder joint both when you try to move your own arm and when someone else (such as your doctor) tries to move your arm for you.

 Frozen shoulder is also called “adhesive capsulitis”, “painful stiff shoulder”, and “periarthritis”.
 We will use the term “frozen shoulder” throughout this article.

 Frozen shoulder is fairly common, affecting 2 to 5 percent of the general population.
 The condition is most common in people in their 50s and 60s, and rarely affects anyone younger than 40.
 Women are more often affected than men.

 Frozen shoulder usually affects only one shoulder (left or right) and gets better on its own, but it can last two to three years or even longer.
 People who get frozen shoulder on one side can go on to develop it on the other.

 Frozen shoulder most often happens as a result of a shoulder injury, such as a rotator cuff tear, a bone fracture affecting the shoulder, or shoulder surgery.
 It can also happen after people have other types of surgery, such as heart or brain surgery.

 Frozen shoulder can also happen without a preceding injury and tends to preferentially affect people with certain diseases and conditions.
 People with diabetes, for example, have an increased risk of developing frozen shoulder.
 In fact, 10 to 20 percent of people with diabetes develop the condition.